 Development of computational methods for mass spectrometry-based identification of plant secondary metabolites

 Plant specialized metabolism is at the center of attention for many researchers starting from plant biologists and ecology communities investigators to pharmacologists and biomedical scientists.
 In particular, plant-derived medicines and biologically active additives are commonly used nowadays (antibiotics, immunosuppressants, vitamins, and many other examples).
 Modern mass spectrometry instruments allow the rapid scanning of thousands of metabolites, resulting in huge amounts of high-resolution data.
 Although this data represents a gold mine for future discoveries, its interpretation remains a bottleneck and requires appropriate computational methods.

 All proposed computational tools created in close cooperation of qualified scientific software developers and their experienced end-users will become publicly available both as command-line utilities for batch searches and convenient web services.
-Thus, they will become the utmost demanded by other groups working on plant specialized metabolism and could be a basis for many future studies.
+Thus, they will become the utmost demand by other groups working on plant specialized metabolism and could be a basis for many future studies.
 Moreover, as part of the proposed project, the created software will be applied to huge amounts of publicly available data, comprising millions of plant-derived mass-spectra.
 This experiment may lead to identifying previously unknown biologically active compounds and revealing new facts on the evolution of chemical diversity within the plant kingdom.